jagotu/BACIL/thesis_text/thesis_text.md

 }
 ```

 The runtime will immediately enter the `Main` node and start executing it in interpreter mode.
-As the entire execution is spent in this one node, it will never get a chance to run a single compiled statement.
+As the entire execution time is spent in this one node, the runtime will never get a chance to run a single compiled statement.
 This significantly affects the performance (see [Warmup concerns](#warmup-concerns) for an example of the slowdown in interpreted mode).

 In [Bringing Low-Level Languages to the JVM: Efficient Execution of LLVM IR on Truffle (2016)](https://dl.acm.org/doi/10.1145/2998415.2998416), the authors described a method of separating the bytecode chunk into "basic blocks", each containing only instructions that don't affect the control flow.
 A "block dispatcher" controls the flow between these basic blocks, selecting the adequate basic block to continue the execution with.